mads-hartmann/scala.tmbundle/README.markdown

 Installation
 ------------

+**Stable**: To install latest stable version simply grab it from the downloads page, unzip it and follow the instructions in the INSTALLATION_GUIDE.txt file.

-To install the bundle simply run the following in your terminal:
+**Cutting-edge**: To install the cutting-edge version of the bundle simply run the following in your terminal:

 <pre><code>git clone git://github.com/mads379/scala.tmbundle.git
 open scala.tmbundle
 </code></pre>

-Add the shell variable <code>SCALA\_HOME</code> in TextMate -> Preferences... -> Advanced -> Shell Variables to the root of your scala installation.
+In both cases add the shell variable <code>SCALA\_HOME</code> in TextMate -> Preferences... -> Advanced -> Shell Variables to the root of your scala installation.
 If you installed scala using MacPorts, it probably is <code>/opt/local/share/scala-2.8</code>

-It might work best if used in conjunction with [the theme Paul Phillips use](http://github.com/paulp/scala.tmtheme) or [the theme I use](http://github.com/mads379/Github_flavor.tmtheme) alongside it:

 About
 -----

 **If you're on a slightly older system Dan Oxlade is currently maintaining a 32bit compatible version of the bundle.
 Get it from his fork [here](http://github.com/oxlade39/scala.tmbundle "here")**

 I wasn't happy with the official [TextMate](http://macromates.com/) bundle so I started my own bundle.
 It has since been hugely improved by [Paul Phillips](http://github.com/paulp) and is now vastly better than the original one.
-It still needs some work but it is very usable (I use it for all my Scala development)